IBM/ai-on-z-101/docs/pmmlconv.md

 PMML is the predictive model markup language.
 You can read more about it [here](https://dmg.org/pmml/v4-4-1/GeneralStructure.html).
 Machine learning models converted to the PMML format can be leveraged by IBM Snap ML; as described [here](snapml.md), tree based models can utilize the IBM z16 Integrated Accelerator for AI.

-Additionally, Watson Machine Learning for z/OS can deploy PMML models.
+Additionally,  Machine Learning for z/OS can deploy PMML models.

 Generally, the best approach to converting models to PMML is to use [sklearn2pmml](https://github.com/jpmml/sklearn2pmml).
 This allows the user to create a PMMLPipeline object, which can contain either scikit-learn, xgboost, or lightGBM models as part of a pipeline.

-For considerations for using PMML models in Watson Machine Learning for z/OS, see the [WMLz documentation](https://www.ibm.com/docs/en/wml-for-zos/enterprise/3.1.0?topic=owe-supported-algorithms-data-sources-data-types-model-types)
+For considerations for using PMML models in  Machine Learning for z/OS, see the [WMLz documentation](https://www.ibm.com/docs/en/wml-for-zos/enterprise/3.1.0?topic=owe-supported-algorithms-data-sources-data-types-model-types)

 ### Samples